 Rob Pickels 49:48

-think that that’s really interesting, because I went through that same process too, and I had to really learn.
-I had to learn the clothes.
-I had to learn it was okay.
-I had to learn that there were other weirdos out there doing the exact same thing.
-But, you know, grant our kids are growing up with just the normalcy of this is what you do, like, the weather’s fine.
-You can still go outside and ride your bike.
+I think that that’s really interesting, because I went through that same process too, and I had to really learn, I had to learn the clothes, I had to learn it was okay, I had to learn that there were other weirdos out there doing the exact same thing.
+But, you know, Grant, our kids are growing up with just the normalcy of “this is what you do”, like, “the weather’s fine, you can still go outside and ride your bike.”
 And I think that a lot of people are losing that at this point with the advent of all the indoor training technology.
-I know at perezumi and our winter apparel sales were plummeting.
-You know, as trainers sales, and I loved making this really super cool, like high tech winter clothing, and we just weren’t selling it anymore.
+I know at Pearl iZUMi, our winter apparel sales were plummeting, you know, as trainers sales were going low and I loved making this really super cool, like high tech winter clothing, and we just weren’t selling it anymore.
 It was, you know, a pain to my heart.
-Yeah, it

 Grant Holicky 50:33